mhmdrdwn/NLweather/README.md

 - The data is split into training (January 2011 - December 2018) and testing (January 2019 - March 2020)

 ### Methods
+In all methods, we build the features and outputs using sliding window.
+The features is 10 steps in time while the outputs are the next time step after a gap.
+The gaps we used here is time a head wher we want to predict the values 1, 5, 10 and 50 hours ahead.

-- LSTM using only wind speed data
+- Baseline: Vanilla LSTM using only wind speed data or widn direction

-- LSTM + Bilinear Pooling using wind speed data + temperature data
+- LSTM + Bilinear Pooling using wind speed/direction + temperature data

+- Autoencoder LSTM + BiLinear Pooling using wind speed/direction + temperature data

 ### Results
 [Check Demo](https://github.com/mhmdrdwn/NLweather/blob/main/demo.ipynb)